8-bit-sheep/googleAnalyticsR/README.md

 ## Wasson?

-Work is currently focused on implementing all the v4 API features.
-Segments still not supported.
+Work is currently focused on submitting to CRAN.

-Its still experimental so use at your own risk, but if you do please log any problems here in the issues tracker.
+If you find any bugs please log any problems here in the issues tracker.

-The v3 API calls are all pretty robust now, so when the v4 is finished I will submit to CRAN.

 ## Other GA R libraries